hashicorp/nomad-driver-virt/README.md

 Password:
 ```

-If no login promt shows up, it can mean the virtual machine is not booting, adding some extra
+If no login prompt shows up, it can mean the virtual machine is not booting and
-space to the disk can solve the problem, remember the disk has to fit the cloud image
+adding  some extra  space to the disk may solve the problem.
+Remember the disk
-plus any other process running in the vm.
+has to fit the root image plus any other process running in the VM.

 The virt driver heavily relies on `cloud-init` to execute the virtual machine's
 configuration.
 Once you have managed to connect to the terminal, the results of